League of Militant Atheists

-The League of Militant Atheists (Сою́з Вои́нствующих Безбо́жников), also Society of the Godless (О́бщество безбо́жников) or Union of the Godless (Сою́з Безбо́жников), was an atheistic and antireligious organization of workers and intelligentsia that developed in Soviet Russia under influence of the ideological and cultural views and policies of the Communist Party of the Soviet Union from 1925 to 1947.
-It consisted of party members, members of the Komsomol youth movement, those without specific political affiliation, workers and military veterans.
+The League of Militant Atheists (Сою́з Вои́нствующих Безбо́жников), also Society of the Godless (О́бщество безбо́жников) or Union of the Godless (Сою́з Безбо́жников), was an atheistic and antireligious organization of workers and intelligentsia that developed in Soviet Russia under the influence of the ideological and cultural views and policies of the Communist Party of the Soviet Union from 1925 to 1947.
+It consisted of party members, members of the Komsomol youth movement, those without specific political affiliation, workers, and military veterans.

 The league embraced workers, peasants, students, and intelligentsia.
 It had its first affiliates at factories, plants, collective farms (kolkhozy), and educational institutions.
 By the beginning of 1941 it had about 3.5 million members from 100 ethnicities.
 It had about 96,000 offices across the country.
 Guided by Bolshevik principles of communist propaganda and by the Party's orders with regards to religion, the League aimed at exterminating religion in all its manifestations and forming an anti-religious scientific mindset among the workers.
 It propagated atheism and scientific achievements, conducted so-called "individual work" (a method of sending atheist tutors to meet with individual believers to attempt to make them renounce their faith); most of the peasantry was unimpressed, and even the party apparatus regarded the League as meddling and inefficient.
 The League's slogan was "Struggle against religion is struggle for socialism", which was meant to tie in their atheist views with the Communist drive to 'build Socialism'.
 One of the slogans adopted at the 2nd congress proclaimed: "Struggle against religion is struggle for the five-year plan!"
 The League had international connections; it was part of the International of Proletarian Freethinkers and later of the Worldwide Freethinkers Union.
 By the mid-1930s, the Communist regime considered socialism to have been 'built', and the League adopted a new slogan: "Struggle against religion is struggle for communism", communism being the next stage after socialism according to Marxist ideology.

 The league was a "nominally independent organization established by the Communist Party to promote atheism".

 It published newspapers, journals, and other materials that lampooned religion; it sponsored lectures and films; it organized demonstrations and parades; it set up antireligious museums; and it led a concerted effort telling Soviet citizens that religious beliefs and practices were wrong and harmful, and that good citizens ought to embrace a scientific, atheistic worldview.